 The confectionery company Darrell Lea was founded in Sydney by an English immigrant, Harry Lea, in 1927, and named after his youngest son.
 Harry’s foundation product was Bulgarian Rock, a type of hard nougat.
 The company remained in family hands until 2012 when it was put into receivership and sold.
 The new owners closed the famous stores and the products are now only available in supermarkets and independent retailers.
 More

 The inventor of Aeroplane Jelly was a tram driver.
 Bert Appleroth first made jelly crystals at home in his bathtub and began distributing them along his Sydney tram route.
 He subsequently formed a company called Traders Ltd with a partner, Albert Francis Lenertz and the brand was launched in 1927.
-The famous Aeroplane Jelly song was written by Lenertz and first recorded in 1930.
-However, the most popular version was recorded in 1938 by a seven-year-old girl who won a New South Wales-wide competition.
 More

 After the ceremony, the official party, including the Duke and Duchess of York, lunched on turtle soup, poached schnapper, fillets of beef, roast chicken and ham, straw potatoes, green peas, Canberra pudding, fruit ices, coffee and cheese.
 Provision had been made for the public, but the crowd was smaller than anticipated.
 As a result, more than 10,000 Sargents meat pies, as well as sausage rolls, prawns and fish were buried at the Queanbeyan tip.
 More